coryjbergquist/RailsMovieReviewApp/README.md

 9. The use of ActiveAdmin is not fully functioning, to enter admin mode, navigate to: "http://localhost:3000/admin" and login using username: "admin@example.com" and password: "password".
 As of now the admin has the ability to delete users and movies, so use with caution.
 To learn more about ActiveAdmin, visit: "https://github.com/activeadmin/activeadmin"

-# CONTRIBUTIONS

-Bug reports and pull requests are welcome at https://github.com/coryjbergquist/RailsMovieReviewApp

 # LICENSE

  This project has been licensed under the MIT open source license: